 Collaborative Research: Revealing the Invisible: Data-Intensive Research Using Cognitive, Psychological, and Physiological Measures to Optimize STEM Learning, 2014-2019

-The National Science Foundation awarded $270,363 to MIT, TERC, and Landmark College.
+The National Science Foundation awarded MIT $365,480 of the $1.6 million total for Collaborative Research: Revealing the Invisible conducted by MIT, TERC, and Landmark College.
 Virtual learning environments are an increasingly important component of individualized learning in STEM domains.

 Read more about Revealing the Invisible.

 The Sloan Foundation awarded $868,954 to MIT Libraries and Harvard University to advance a multidisciplinary understanding of data privacy issues and build computational, statistical, legal, and policy tools to help address these issues in a variety of contexts.

 Read more about the Harvard University Privacy Tools Project.

 Visiting Scholar Program

 2018 (pilot), Philip Cohen, PhD, Professor, Department of Sociology University of Maryland, College Park

 The position was sponsored by a group of libraries organized by the Association of Research Libraries — MIT, UCLA, the University of Arizona, Ohio State University, and the University of Pittsburgh.
 Cohen drafted a scholarly communication primer for sociology, which reviews major scholarly communication media, policies, economic actors, and recent innovations as a way to educate and incentivize sociology scholars to consider open access for their work: Cohen also looked at one of the chief barriers identified in the Grand Challenges report is the lack of systematic theory and empirical evidence to design and guide legal, economic, policy and organizational interventions in scholarly publishing and in the knowledge ecosystem generally.